FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 ---

 ## 1.3.
-Sweeping using a `For-loop` step
+Sweeping using a `For loop` step
 Start by creating a new Protocol by clicking the large ➕ symbol next to `Measurement Protocols`in the main window.
 ### 1.3.1.
 Create Steps
-Create a `For Loop`step as the first step in the sequence.\
+Create a `For Loop ` step as the first step in the sequence.\
 ![img_27.png](img_27.png)

-Right-click the `For loop`step and click `Add Into`to add a `Set Channel`step into the for-loop.
+Right-click the `For loop`step and click `Add Into` to add a `Set Channel` step into the for-loop.
 Steps within a for-loop are executed for each iteration of the loop.\
 ![img_28.png](img_28.png)

-Then also add a `Read Channel`step by right-clicking the `Set Channels`step and using _Insert Below_.\
+Then also add a `Read Channel` step by right-clicking the `Set Channels` step and using _Insert Below_.\
 ![img_29.png](img_29.png)

 ### 1.3.2.
 Create Variables